Rain Garden Rebate Program

 The 2018 Rain Garden Rebate program is now closed.
 Please stay tuned for updates in Spring 2019!

 Install a rain garden on your residential property and you may be eligible for a rebate up to $500 for plants and supplies.

 1) Install a rain garden on a residential property in the City of Thunder Bay;

 2) Complete the Rain Garden Online Tutorial followed by the quiz.
-Click here to be redirected to the Rain Garden Online Tutorial and Quiz page.
+New tutorial coming soon!

 3) Fill out a Rain Garden Rebate application form, found in the Rain Garden Resource Package.
 EcoSuperior will provide a rain garden site visit to approve the project and answer any questions.
 Our staff will also take "before" photos.

 5) Book a follow-up rain garden site visit with EcoSuperior to complete program evaluation forms.

 6) Submit your receipts for approved expenses to receive reimbursement by cheque.